Vipassana meditation, or insight meditation, focuses on seeing things as they are. It comes from Theravada, Buddhism’s oldest school of thought.

 The effects ranged in severity, but in most cases, they were temporary and did not cause people to stop meditating or seek medical attention.

 Achieving liberation via Vipassana meditation takes years or even decades.
-The goal is not immediate perfection, but rather practice and steady improvement.
+The goal is not immediate perfection, but rather to observe the changes of ones body and mind and to “experience the universal truths of impermanence, suffering and egolessness”.

 Many meditation centers offer classes on Vipassana meditation.
 A person can also try it at home by following these steps: